manuelbomi/Enterprise-Kubernetes-for-MLOps-DevOps-Automation/README.md

 ##### Whether you are deploying web backends, data pipelines, or AI models, Kubernetes ensures your workloads are automated, reliable, and production-ready.

+---

-📘 Purpose of the Repository: Educational guide for Kubernetes in Enterprise DevOps & MLOps environments
+📘 Purpose of this Repository: Educational guide for Kubernetes in Enterprise DevOps & MLOps environments

+---

 --